lagom/lagom/docs/manual/java/releases/Migration15.md

 With the removal of ConductR or Lightbend Orchestration, the docker images and deployment specs will have to be maintained manually.
 Therefore the recommended migration is to take ownership of the `Dockerfile`, deployment scripts and orchestration specs.

-We have written a [comphrensive guide](https://developer.lightbend.com/guides/openshift-deployment/lagom/index.html) on how to deploy a Lagom application in Kubernetes or OpenShift.
+We have written a [comprehensive guide](https://developer.lightbend.com/guides/openshift-deployment/lagom/index.html) on how to deploy a Lagom application in Kubernetes or OpenShift.

 We also found that such maintenance can be made easier by making use of [kustomize](https://github.com/kubernetes-sigs/kustomize).